OfficeDev/outlook-dev-docs/docs/add-ins/get-and-set-recurrence.md

 }
 ```

-> [!NOTE]
-> Only the appointment organizer can set the recurrence.

 ## Get recurrence

 ### Get recurrence as the organizer

-In the following example in compose mode, the appointment organizer can get the recurrence object of an appointment series given the series item or an instance of that series.
+In the following example, in compose mode, the appointment organizer can get the recurrence object of an appointment series given the series or an instance of that series.

 ```js
 Office.context.mailbox.item.recurrence.getAsync(callback);